ShadowTheHedgehogHacking/2P-ShdTH/README.md

 7. Select a new folder where you will store the game content and modify its files

 ### Replacement of Files & Converting FST to ISO
-1. Open the newly extracted folder and make any additional changes you want, such as Sonic over YellowAndroid, other [CharacterMods](https://github.com/ShadowTheHedgehogHacking/CharacterMods), or any other changes you want
+1. Open the newly extracted folder and make any additional changes you want, such as Sonic over YellowAndroid, other [CharacterMods](https://github.com/ShadowTheHedgehogHacking/CharacterMods), or any other changes you want.
 REMINDER: Using Custom BON characters CAUSES MORE CRASHES - Be wary of the warning on the MTP code's description
 2. Open Dolphin
 3. Open Config